supa2/Automaton/Make-a-machine-tutorial.md

 }
 ```

-And call the Blink state machines cycle() method from the Arduino loop:
+...and call the Blink machine's cycle() method from the Arduino loop:

 ```c++
 void loop() {